nathanjhood/UBento/README.md

 # If you wish to 'rehydrate' from Ubuntu Minimal to Ubuntu Server...
 $ yes | unminimize

+# Choose which base packages you need, I suggest these something like these...
-$ apt install sudo less manpages openssl ca-certificates bash-completion bash-doc libreadline8 readline-common readline-doc resolvconf gnu-standards xdg-user-dirs vim nano lsb-release git curl wget
+$ apt install sudo vim nano less manpages gawk grep bash-completion bash-doc git curl wget libreadline8 readline-common readline-doc resolvconf gnu-standards xdg-user-dirs openssl ca-certificates lsb-release xauth

 # Clear the APT cache if you like...
 $ rm -rf /var/lib/apt/lists/*